 4) product information and consumer awareness;

-5) food defence, biovigilance and bioterrorism.
+5) food defense, biovigilance and bioterrorism.

 FSSC Certification Scheme Version 5 Additional requirements:

-To ensure an adequate control of food safety, specific additional FSSC requirements for the food safety management system are included in the Scheme.
+To ensure adequate control of food safety, specific additional FSSC requirements for the food safety management system are included in the Scheme.
 The additional Scheme requirements are:

 2.5.1 MANAGEMENT OF SERVICES

-In addition to clause 7.1.6 of ISO 22000:2018, the organization shall ensure that in case external laboratory analysis services are used for the verification and/or validation of food safety, these shall be conducted by a competent laboratory that has the capability to produce precise and repeatable test results using validated test methods and best practices (e.g. successful participation in proficiency testing programs, regulatory approved programs or accreditation to international standards such as ISO 17025).
+In addition to CLAUSE 7.1.6 OF ISO 22000:2018, the organization shall ensure that in case external laboratory analysis services are used for the verification and/or validation of food safety, these shall be conducted by a competent laboratory that has the capability to produce precise and repeatable test results using validated test methods and best practices (e.g. successful participation in proficiency testing programs, regulatory approved programs or accreditation to international standards such as ISO 17025).

 2.5.2 PRODUCT LABELLING

 In addition to CLAUSE 22.214.171.124 OF ISO 22000:2018, the organization shall ensure that finished products are labelled according to all applicable food safety (including allergens) statutory and regulatory requirements in the country of intended sale.